sourcefranke/session_software_licenses/slides.md

 ---

 # Read The F***ing Small Print (RTFSP)
-I am looking forward to drink a lot of coffee!!
+I am really looking forward to drinking a lot of coffee!!